ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 We have already said that the `ska_cli` command line application is implemented in rust, it is responsible for various administration tasks and it uses the `ska_llm` internally.
-This cli component expose a friendly command line interface so that the admin can perform various operations.
+This cli component exposes a friendly command line interface so that the admin can perform various operations.
 For the command line interface and argument parsing we will depend on `clap` library.
 For all database access we depend on the SeaORM library which we have describe in